 5. Long Term Care Policy

 Some long term care policies will cover a portion or all of the home modifications.
-If your policy does allow you to use funds for home modifications, make sure to clarify how using these funds for this purpose will affect your policy.
+If your policy does allow you to use funds for home modifications, make sure to clarify how using these funds for this purpose will affect your overall policy.

 6. Insurance Coverage of Home Modifications

-Medicaid offers Home and Community Based Services (HCBS) through a waiver program, and reimbursements for home modifications will ‘sometimes’ be considered under this waiver program.
+Medicaid offers Home and Community Based Services (HCBS) through a waiver program and reimbursements for home modifications will ‘sometimes’ be considered under this waiver program.
 All states have different plans set up.
 If you are a Medicaid recipient, call your State Department of Health and Human Services for more information.

-Medicare is not set up to pay for home modifications, but they do assist in paying for some durable medical equipment for the home, such as hospital beds, crutches, walkers, ventilators, and wheelchairs.
+Basic Medicare plans are not set up to pay for home modifications, but they do assist in paying for some durable medical equipment for the home, such as hospital beds, crutches, walkers, ventilators, and wheelchairs.
 Medicare has different payment methods in place for different types of equipment; some may be rented, other equipment may be purchased, and some items can be set up as ‘rent to own’.
 In most cases, you will be responsible for 20% of the cost of the equipment and Medicare covers the rest.
 In all cases the doctor must prescribe the equipment as ‘medically necessary’ in order for Medicare to cover it, and both the doctor and the equipment supplier must be enrolled in Medicare for you to be eligible to receive coverage.
 For more information on what is covered, visit Medicare.gov.

 Medicare has ‘sometimes’ been know to cover items not found on their standard list of covered items if the request is prescribed by a doctor with a corresponding “Letter of Medical Necessity”.
 The letter must give strong justification to support why it is mandatory for you to have the equipment to be able to function safely and independently.